Ophthalmology Treatment FAQ

 Our professional team is ready to answer these and any additional questions you may have.
 If you would like these questions addressed, and do not have an appointment set up with us, feel free to contact us.

 How long is an appointment?

-Once again, plan ahead with your schedule.
-Depending on how much you need done, you could be at the office for as long as two to three hours.
-Tests are done by our technicians so we have all the information we need on your eyes and eyesight; some of these may take some significant time, so it is important to remember to be patient and plan in advance.
+Depending on how much ophthalmology treatment you require, you could be at our facility anywhere from 30 minutes to two or three hours.
+Our technicians will need to perform certain tests, so we have all the information we need on your eye health and vision.
+Some of these tests may take some significant time, so it is important to remember to be patient and plan in advance.

-It is important you let us know about your individual medical history as well.
-Knowing everything from prior surgeries to current medications you are taking can further and more effectively help us evaluate your specific situation and make sure no interactions with medications occur.
+Letting us know about your medical history is a crucial aspect of receiving the eye care you need and deserve.
+Knowing everything from prior surgeries to current medications you are taking can more effectively help us evaluate your specific situation.
+Additionally, it will ensure no adverse interactions with medications occur.